Nathaniel J. Jackson

 Nathaniel James Jackson (July 28, 1818 – April 21, 1892) was an American machinist and soldier.
 He served as a general in the Union Army during the American Civil War, in which he was wounded three times.
-After the war Jackson operated a mine.
+After the war, Jackson operated a mine.

 Early life and career

-Nathaniel J. Jackson was born in the coastal town of Newburyport located in Essex County, Massachusetts.
-When he was young he was taught "the machinist's trade" and by 1861 he was superintendent of the Hill mill in Lewiston, Maine.
-Jackson also was active in the Maine State Militia, and would command some of those militiamen early in the American Civil War during his first two commands.
+Nathaniel J. Jackson was born in the coastal town of Newburyport, Massachusetts.
+When he was young, he was taught "the machinist's trade" and by 1861, he was superintendent of the Hill mill in Lewiston, Maine.
+Jackson was also active in the Maine State Militia, and would command some of those militiamen early in the American Civil War during his first two commands.